 The iPhone 13 has slightly better color reproduction with a higher PPI, but the Xiaomi has a higher brightness.
 The iPhone 13 supports Dolby Vision while Xiaomi 12 can run HDR10+ content.
 So far, it feels as though both devices are inseparable when it comes to screen quality but that’s not the case.

 The Xiaomi 12 has some tricks up its sleeve thanks to the higher 120Hz refresh rate.
-It also features an LTPO display panel, so it can adjust refresh rate depending on the content which will converse battery life.
+It also features an LTPO display panel, so it can adjust the refresh rate depending on the content which will converse battery life.
 Xiaomi 12’s screen is also better for gaming because of the 120Hz panel and better refresh times.

-And finally, Xiaomi 12 supports DC dimming and Always-On display while the iPhone 13 doesn’t.
+And finally, Xiaomi 12 supports DC dimming and an Always-On display while the iPhone 13 doesn’t.
 So overall, in terms of display, the Xiaomi 12 is significantly better than the base model iPhone 13.

-Performance is an area where the iPhones have always been class above Android smartphones.
+Performance is an area where the iPhones have always been classed above Android smartphones.
 And it continues this year too.
-While the Snapdragon 8 Gen 1 has reduced the gap and sometimes even bests the Apple’s A15 Bionic, it has to sacrifice efficiency and consume a lot of power to do it.
+While the Snapdragon 8 Gen 1 has reduced the gap and sometimes even bests Apple’s A15 Bionic, it has to sacrifice efficiency and consume a lot of power to do it.

-This means while Xiaomi 12 and iPhone 13 perform exceptionally well, the latter has the advantage as I can keep up the performance for longer periods without thermal throttling.
+This means while Xiaomi 12 and iPhone 13 perform exceptionally well, the latter has the advantage as I can keep up the performance for longer without thermal throttling.
 The Xiaomi 12 will also use a lot of power meaning battery life can take a hit (more on that later).